The doctrine of Eclipse and Severability in Indian constitution

 The doctrine of eclipse

-The word “void” used in clause (1) of Article 13 (about the law existing at the time of constitution) is generally taken to mean only un-enforceable and not a total nullity but the same word occurring in Article 13 (2) (about future laws) has been taken to mean that the law concerned is void-ab-initio and a total nullity.
+The word “void” used in clause (1) of Article 13 (about the law existing at the time of the constitution) is generally taken to mean only un-enforceable and not a total nullity but the same word occurring in Article 13 (2) (about future laws) has been taken to mean that the law concerned is void-ab-initio and a total nullity.

 It is so because in the case of existing law if no amendment of the relevant provision of the fundamental right affected by the impugned law, the constitutional bar is removed and the laws become void on the ground of inconsistency with a fundamental right at the commencement of the constitution will again become valid.
+It is called the Doctrine of Eclipse.
+The doctrine of eclipse way that a legitimate pre-constitution regulation that has become void both in complete or in component turns into inoperative as long as its inconsistency with Part III of the constitution exists.

 Such a regulation. however, does disappear from the statute book because it existed earlier than the date of the charter is recognized.
-But if in disobedience of the mandate this sort of regulation, that is inconsistent with the Fundamental Rights or the charter, is exceeded after the constitution, it’s far a useless or stillborn regulation and is to be overlooked for all purposes.
+But if in disobedience of the mandate this sort of regulation, which is inconsistent with the Fundamental Rights or the charter, is exceeded after the constitution, it’s far a useless or stillborn regulation and is to be overlooked for all purposes.

 Origin of eclipse doctrine